arohner/spectrum/README.md

 - usable
 - pragmatic
-- readable code
+- readable implementation
 - fast
 - configurable strictness levels
-- incremental
+- incremental checking

 ## Non-goals

 - perfection
 - correctness

-## Anti-goals

 - requiring 100% spec coverage.
-Spectrum will do its best to find errors where it can, even if not everything is spec'd.
-Note that speccing more is recommended, but we understand other constraints get in the way.

 In particular, spectrum aims to be fast and usable, and catching bugs.
+It aims to have low false positives, at the expense of potentially not catching 100% of type errors.

 A tool that catches 80% of bugs that you use every day is better than a 100% tool that you don't use.
 Spectrum will converge on 100%, but won't guarantee 100% correctness for a while.